 |Felony DUI:||12 to 36 months|

-DUI-firsts carry a 185-day license suspension with the ability to get a restricted license right away.
-DUI-seconds carry a 1-year license suspension with no ability to get a restricted license.
-And felony DUIs carry a 3-year license suspension with the ability to get a restricted license after 1.5 years.1
+DUI-firsts carry a 185-day license suspension period with the ability to drive right away with an IID.
+DUI-seconds carry a 1-year license suspension with no ability to get an early reinstatement of driving privilegs.
+And felony DUIs carry a 3-year license suspension of driving privileges with the ability to get an early reinstatement with an IID after 1.5 years.1

 IIDs keep a log of all failed breath tests.
 At the defendant’s next appointment with the IID certified service provider, the technician will download the information and give it to the court.